Methylation 101: The Process Running Behind Everything Your Body Does

 What methylation is

-Methylation is a chemical process where a small molecule called a methyl group (one carbon atom, three hydrogen atoms) gets attached to other molecules.
+Methylation is a chemical process where a small molecule called a methyl group gets attached to other molecules.
 That's it.
 Attach, detach, repeat.
-Your body does this billions of times a day.

 Why your genetics matter